 What to Serve with BBQ Tofu Sandwich

 The possibilities are endless!
-This sandwich will be complimented really well by my vegan chipotle coleslaw (pictured below – you can even use some of it instead of pickles and onions to make a different but equally delicious sandwich) or easy potato salad.
+This sandwich will be complimented really well by my vegan chipotle coleslaw (pictured below – you can even use some of it instead of pickles and onions to make a different but equally delicious sandwich), easy mayo-free vegan macaroni salad, or easy potato salad.

 If you’d like to serve the BBQ tofu separately, it will go well with my 5-ingredient vegan mashed potatoes, Southern-style slow cooker collard greens, smoky roasted Brussels sprouts, or simple oven-roasted butternut squash.